 - If using canned peaches in lite syrup or juice, one can should be drained after reserving the juice.

-- You can also use the same amount of cinnamon to spice up this cake, as noted above.
+- You can also use the same amount of cinnamon to spice up this cake.
 If you prefer, try using a baking spice mix like my pumpkin pie spice.
 Or you can even try mixing a little vanilla into the peaches for extra flavor!

 🥡 Storing & Reheating